Get Your ALL ACCESS Shop Pass here →

 First, let’s learn a bit more about germination.
 Seeds grow into a new plant through a process called germination.
 Germination is the sprouting of the seed or the very beginning of plant growth.

-The absorption of water, cold temperatures or warm temperatures, oxygen availability, and light exposure may all be a factor in starting germination or keeping the seed dormant.
+Availability of water, cold temperatures or warm temperatures, oxygen, and light exposure may all be a factor in starting germination or keeping the seed dormant.
 What conditions are needed for germination will vary between plants, as each has adapted to the biome in which they live.

 Stages of Seed Germination